chris-j-akers/i8080-javascript/README.md

 # i8080-javascript Notes for Now

+Yo!
+Some quick notes.

 An Intel 8080 emulator in JavaScript

 Main source file is /src/i8080.js

 /src/bus.js is object for connecting devices/memory to CPU.

 /src/computer.js is object for the emulator (contains CPU, Bus, MMU).
 Where appropriate, emulators can derive from this object and add additional devices where fit (e.g. Space Ivaders adds input devices and the bit-shift device hardware emulation)

+device.js is the base class for any devices (they all need to implement a Read() and a Write())

 For the programs: